 The main action stories of Book 3 ("The Day of Black Sun" and "Sozin's Comet") are both preceded by fluffy episodes ("Nightmares and Daydreams" and "The Ember Island Players").

 The Season 2 Finale is quite a whiplash.
 The heroes lose the deciding battle, Azula gains control of the most powerful earthbenders in the Earth Kingdom, Zuko betrays Iroh, and Aang not only permanently lost the Avatar state, he also died for a good few hours.

-Mugging the Monster: Subverted, actually.
-In "The Tales of Ba Sing Se", Iroh is threatened at knife point by a mugger, and the audience expects him to open up a can of unholy whoop-ass on the mugger.
+Subverted in "The Tales of Ba Sing Se", Iroh is threatened at knife point by a mugger, and the audience expects him to open up a can of unholy whoop-ass on the mugger.
 At first, Iroh lectures him about his poor stance, then lightly knocks him to the ground while taking his knife.
 What makes it a subversion is that he then gives the knife back and corrects the mugger's stance, which almost borders on Fridge Logic when you consider he's essentially giving advice on how to more effectively mug people.
 Fortunately, he turns around and remarks "but to tell you the truth, you do not look like the criminal type" and then proceeds to make him tea and give him advice on turning his life around.
 For his part, the mugger is excited about this because no one has ever believed in him before.